 Legal Betting on Presidential Impeachment Odds

-Every US President faces talk of impeachment at some point during their term(s) in office, but impeachment betting odds are usually reserved for when there is a serious Congressional push to launch an inquiry or bring charges against a sitting head of state.
+Every US President faces talk of their removal from office at some point during their time in the White House, but impeachment betting odds are usually reserved for when there is a serious Congressional push to launch an inquiry or bring charges against a sitting head of state.

-Of course, when that happens, impeachment odds become the most popular and sought-after betting lines at legal online sportsbooks, and that’s been the case in 2019 as Donald Trump faces down serious allegations of impeachable offenses.
+Of course, when that happens, impeachment odds become the most popular and sought-after betting lines at legal online sportsbooks, and the US House now seems to have an appetite for the process.

 Still, because impeachment is an intensely political process with ramifications on both sides of the aisle and with the public at large (no matter which way the proceedings go), bettors are often extremely tempered in their analysis of whether or not a President will be impeached.
 That said, as with all legal political betting, there is much to be gleaned about a President’s impeachment chances by looking to the odds boards.

 Is It Legal To Bet On Presidential Impeachment Odds?

 Yes, it is legal to wager on Presidential impeachment odds if you use an offshore betting site to do so.
 Despite the growing number of US-regulated online and brick-and-mortar sportsbooks popping up across the country, you will not find political betting odds at these locations.